guzzle/guzzle/docs/clients.rst

 events
 ------

-Associative array mapping event names to a callable. or an associative array containing the 'fn' key that maps to a callable, an optional 'priority' key used to specify the event priority, and an optional 'once' key used to specify if the event should remove itself the first time it is triggered.
+:Summary: Associative array mapping event names to a callable. or an
+    associative array containing the 'fn' key that maps to a callable, an optional 'priority' key used to specify the event priority, and an optional 'once' key used to specify if the event should remove itself the first time it is triggered.
+:Types: array
+:Default: None

 .. code-block:: php